Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 Nutrients for Period Recovery

 - Whole grains and other sources of complex carbohydrates like quinoa, farro, wild rice, and whole-grain bread promote steady levels of blood sugar and insulin.
-However, be mindful not to overdo the amount of fiber in your diet as excessive intake can impair ovulation.
+However, be mindful not to overdo the fiber in your diet as excessive intake can impair ovulation.

 - Plant foods high in iron, like beans, lentils, pumpkin seeds, dark leafy greens, fortified cereals, tofu, and other legumes might promote fertility (AKA your period).